 The biggest mistake people can make is to choose the TV antenna they want to work and not the one that will work.

 Everyone wants the smaller, simpler more compact antenna to work and many times it will.
 Do your homework, determine the distance and direction of the TV stations you want to receive.
 Examine your surrounding terrain for a couple of miles in the direction to the TV station transmitters.
 Look for hills, dense trees or structures that can obstruct TV signal.
 Consider the elevation you can install the TV antenna above ground and the elevation of the ground itself at your location.
 Quality digital TV reception can be obtained in about 98% of the United States so chances are good that you can enjoy free TV at your location.

 Besides transmitter distances and terrain, the actual channel frequencies that the local broadcasters use to transmit the signal will also be a factor in determining what type of antenna you will need.
-There are basically 3 types of antennas, VHF antennas for channels 2 through 13, UHF antennas for channels 14 through 69 and combination VHF/UHF antennas designed for all channels from 2 through 69.
-With introduction of digital TV reception some antennas are now designed to receive channels 7-69.
+There are basically 3 types of antennas, VHF antennas for channels 2 through 13, UHF antennas for channels 14 and up and combination VHF/UHF antennas designed for all channels.
+With introduction of digital TV reception some antennas are now designed to receive all channels.
 With a few exceptions most digital TV signals will broadcast using channel 7 and higher.
 To the best of my knowledge no locations in the U.S. will broadcast all of the local digital channels on VHF 2-13.
-A very few locations are and will continue to broadcast all of the local channels on UHF 14-69.
-Most locations however are or will broadcast on both VHF and UHF on channels 2-51.
-However, most all stations will use channels 7-51.
-Check to make certain on the channel frequencies being used in your area.
+A very few locations are and will continue to broadcast all of the local channels on UHF.
+Most locations however are or will broadcast on both VHF and UHF channels.